microsoft/react-native-windows/vnext/docs/NativeModules.md

                 new ManagedNativeModule(new FancyMath()),
             };
         }

+        /*
+            Other Code
+        */
     }
 }
 ```

 Here we've implemented the `CreateNativeModules` method, which returns a read-only collection of `INativeModule` instances.
-We're only going have one Native Module in this package, and as previously mentioned, we're going to use the `ManagedNativeModule` adapter class provided by `Microsoft.ReactNative.Managed`.
+We're only going have one native module in this package, and as previously mentioned, we're going to use the `ManagedNativeModule` adapter class provided by `Microsoft.ReactNative.Managed`.

 `ManagedNativeModule` implements `INativeModule` by reflecting over an `IManagedNativeModule` which uses the `[NativeModuleConstant]` and `[NativeModuleMethod]` attributes.
 So in our package, we simply pass an instance of `FancyMath` into `ManagedNativeModule`.